AntonioIatonna/advent-of-code/README.md

 # advent-of-code
-Repository of my Advent of Code Python programs
+Repository of my Advent of Code solutions written in Python

+Maybe one day I will go back and clean up my code ¯\_(ツ)_/¯